Hiking Distance: 14km

 On a clear day the view from the peak is quite spectacular, you'll be able to see Mt.
 Fuji, Yatsugatake, the Central Alps, the Northern Alps, and Kitadake.
 The mountain also features some interesting shrines as it was the subject of Shinto worship during the 18th and 19th century.

 Getting home: Your finish line for this hike is the popular Kitazawa pass, despite its popularity, the busses can be quite difficult.
 If you arrive late, you can stay at the mountain hut or campsite.
-The only option here is catching bus to either Ina station or Chino station.
+The only option here is catching a bus to either Ina station or Chino station.

-Kitazawa pass → Senryuso → Chino station.
+Kitazawa pass → Senryuso → Chino station

 There is only one bus service between Senryuso and Chino station, I couldn't find current timetable info online, however, as of 2022, the times for the Chino station bus were:

 10:15am Chino Station - 11:30am Senryuso (仙流荘)

 4:45pm Senryuso (仙流荘) - 6:15pm Chino Station

 The people at Kitazawa Pass are very helpful, so you can double check with them once you arrive.
 The Kitazawa Pass bus to Senryuso runs more frequently, and you can find timetable info online here.